Laviska Shenault Jr. Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Season Stats

-- Shenault has been the target of 62 of his team's 358 passing attempts this season, or 17.3% of the target share.
+- So far this season, 17.3% of the 358 passes thrown by his team have gone Shenault's way.

-- Shenault (three red zone targets) has been the recipient of 10.7% of his team's 28 red zone pass attempts.
+- With three targets in the red zone this season, Shenault has been on the receiving end of 10.7% of his team's 28 red zone pass attempts.

-- The Jaguars have thrown the ball in 61.2% of their plays from scrimmage this year while running the ball 38.8% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Jaguars, who rank 31st in the NFL in points scored, have attempted a pass 61.2% of the time while opting for the ground attack 38.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Falcons.